-4. Copies of relevant documentation109, as indicated below, is annexed to this document if relevant to the MATERIAL, and forms part of the AGREEMENT.

-Collecting Permit

-Mutually-Agreed terms

-Prior Informed Consent

-Export permit

-Import permit

-Letter informing Providing Country of third-Party Transfer

-CITES Registry code of SUPPLIER

-Other (please specify)

-□ The Internationally-Recognized Certificate of Compliance number(s) is/are:

-No such documentation is attached because the GENETIC RESOURCES were accessed

-- \Box Prior to the entering into force of the CBD110 - \square Prior to the entering into force of the NP5 - □ Original access to the GENETIC RESOURCES was free (no documents have been issued)111 - 5.
-The RECIPIENT shall maintain retrievable records linking the MATERIAL to these terms of acquisition and to any accompanying DATA provided by the SUPPLIER; - 6.
-The RECIPIENT shall make associated genetic information resulting from his UTILISATION publicly available
+4. Copies of relevant documentation 4 , as indicated below, is annexed to this document if relevant to the MATERIAL, and forms part of the AGREEMENT. ☐ Collecting Permit ☐ Mutually-Agreed terms ☐ Prior Informed Consent ☐ Export permit ☐ Import permit ☐ Letter informing Providing Country of third-Party Transfer ☐ CITES Registry code of SUPPLIER ☐ Other (please specify) ☐ The Internationally-Recognized Certificate of Compliance number(s) is/are: No such documentation is attached because the GENETIC RESOURCES were accessed ☐ Prior to the entering into force of the CBD 5 Prior to the entering into force of the NP 5 $\hfill \square$ Original access to the GENETIC RESOURCES was free (no documents have been issued) 6 5.
+The RECIPIENT shall maintain retrievable records linking the MATERIAL to these terms of acquisition and to any accompanying DATA provided by the SUPPLIER; 6.
+The RECIPIENT shall make associated genetic information resulting from his UTILISATION publicly available 7.
+The RECIPIENT must submit sequence data to an International Nucleotide Sequence Database Collaboration (INSDC) data repository (GenBank, EMBL or DDBJ) or the Barcode of Life Database (BOLD) with assigned unique tissue or DNA identifiers provided by the SUPPLIER and provide the SUPPLIER with a list of such deposits including the database Accession numbers.
+Any additional data sent to these databases must remain linked to the original specimen, unique sample IDs, voucher numbers and/or accession number provided by the SUPPLIER.

-109) Where there is more than one document of a single type attached please make it clear to which specimens each refers
+4) Where there is more than one document of a single type attached please make it clear to which specimens each refers

-110) this condition does not invalidate ABS obligations of the USER or the RECIPIENT
+5) this condition does not invalidate ABS obligations of the USER or the RECIPIENT

-111) i.e. not restricted under national access laws at the date of original in-situ access
+$^{^{6)}}$ i.e. not restricted under national access laws at the date of original in-situ access